caraya/gulp-starter-2021/src/md-content/Web-xQuery-project-Interview-database.md

 [MongoDB](https://www.mongodb.com/) | NoSQL | Varies | |
 | [PostrgreSQL](https://www.postgresql.org/) | SQL | Open Source| |

 Even if xQuery is the right solution, then what is the best server to work with and how do we store the data?
-How expensive is it to host such a development solution in the cloud (either on premise or in the cloud)?
+How expensive is it to host such a development solution in the cloud (either on premise or in the vendor's cloud)?

 ### Creating a JSON schema for the data